VanOvermeire/dynamodb-helper/README.md

 - handle pagination for query and batch
 - support more types of lists and maps
-  - also support nested structs? newtypes!
-- documentation: exact signatures of all the methods and traits
 - allow to change names as they are saved in DynamoDB
 - add clippy
+- macro error handling with `syn::Error` or `proc_macro_error`

 ### Possible improvements

 (But not very high priority...)

+- also support nested structs? newtypes!
+- smarter handling of &str / String
+- newtypes for `create_table_with_provisioned_throughput` params?
 - if an it test panics, the table is not destroyed...
 - current setup will set up a DynamoDB client for every helper struct, which is not optimal
 - allow decision on pub visibility of methods (default pub)?